-Capital assets for the Governmental Activities increased in 2021 due to capital outlays exceeding depreciation by nearly \$800,000 as a result of continued road improvements amongst other projects and equipment purchases.
-Capital assets for the Business-type Activities increased also due to capital outlay exceeding depreciation by over \$8,000,000 as the District continued to invest in water rights, land, equipment, in addition to, constructing infrastructure improvements during the year.
+Capital assets for the Governmental Activities decreased slightly in 2022 due to depreciation exceeding capital outlay by over \$62,174.
+Capital assets for the Business-type Activities increased due to capital outlay exceeding depreciation in 2022 by over \$6,900,000 as the District invested over \$8,000,000 in water rights, land, equipment and capital improvements during the year.